Calculator/Resources/NC Teacher Salary After Taxes: Complete 2026 Take-Home Pay Guide

 Review Your W-4 Withholding

 Many teachers over-withhold and receive large refunds.
 That's an interest-free loan to the IRS.
-Review your NC W-4 and federal W-4 using the IRS Withholding Estimator to claim the optimal number of allowances.
+Review your NC-4 and federal W-4 using the IRS Withholding Estimator to claim the optimal number of allowances.
+See our NC W-4 guide for step-by-step instructions.

 Contribute to a 403(b)